gavinhoward/bc/manuals/build.md

 prioritized over `HOST_CFLAGS`.
 If neither are present, `HOSTCC` (or `HOST_CC`) uses `CFLAGS` (see [Build Environment Variables][4] for more details).

-It is expected that `CC` produces code for the target system.
+It is expected that `CC` produces code for the target system and `HOSTCC` produces code for the host system.
 See [Build Environment Variables][4] for more details.

 If an emulator is necessary to run the bootstrap binaries, it can be set with the environment variable `GEN_EMU`.